dubek/malc/README.md

 ## Running tests

-The functional tests for malc are in files under the `tests/` directory.
+The functional tests for malc are under the `tests/` directory.

 To run all the tests: